Boardroom Diversity: Why It Matters

 American University; George Washington University; Oklahoma City University - School of Law

-My goal in this paper is to provide answers to these questions, and to discuss how a nominating committee and board can define their needs, explore their options, and provoke radical thinking about how corporate governance may be improved by reexamining fundamental assumptions about diversity.
-Hopefully, constructive thinking about diversity and board composition, and a productive dialogue among all in the corporate governance community will result.
+My goal is to provide answers to these questions, and to discuss how a nominating committee and board can define their needs, explore their options, and provoke radical thinking about how corporate governance might be improved by reexamining the demographics and fundamental assumptions about diversity, the attributes of board standing committees, and international board diversity profiles.
+Hopefully, constructive thinking about diversity, board composition, and a productive dialogue among all in the corporate governance community will result.

-Keywords: Board Diversity, Corporate Boards, Corporate Directors, Corporate Governance, Corporate Law, Directors, Director Selection, Director Recruitment, Discrimination, Diversity, Gender, Gender Diversity, Glass Ceiling, Minorities, Minority Directors, People of Color, Race, Racial Diversity, Sex, Women
+Keywords: Board Diversity, Corporate Governance, Directors, Director Selection, Discrimination, Diversity, Entrepreneurship, Gender, Gender Diversity, Glass Ceiling, Law, Minorities, Minority Directors, Organizational Behavior, People of Color, Race, Racial/Gender Diversity, Sex, Strategy, Women

 JEL Classification: D63, D70, D71, G30, G34, J16, J44, J70, K22, K40, K49, L20, M10, M14, M40, M50working papers series